Documentation

-.
+MudPi loads everything it needs from a configuration file.
+This file can be in JSON or YAML format.
+By default, MudPi looks for a file in the root folder named mudpi.config.
 You are free to locate this file elsewhere and with a name that you choose.
-To tell MudPi what config file to load you can use the --config
+To tell MudPi what config file to load you can use the --config flag:

 MudPi will only load components and extensions found in this configuration file on boot.
-There should not be empty or null values in this config file.
-Instead the option should be omitted if it is not used.
-Place the core configs in the mudpi
+There should not be empty or null values in the config file — instead, omit the option if it is not used.

 Here is the barebone structure of the configuration file.
+Place the core configs under the mudpi key:

 {